dpaukov/combinatoricslib/README.md

 combinatoricslib 2.2
 ====================

-Very simple java library to generate permutations, combinations and other combinatorial sequences New version of the library for java 8 can be found [here](https://github.com/dpaukov/combinatoricslib3)
+Very simple java library to generate permutations, combinations and other combinatorial sequences for java 7.
+New version of the library for java 8 can be found [here](https://github.com/dpaukov/combinatoricslib3)

 1. [Simple permutations](#1-simple-permutations)